yeabat8tcap/ai-dependency-manager/README.md

 ## 🏗️ Architecture

-The AI Dependency Manager is built with a modular, production-ready architecture:
+The Superintelligence Dependency Manager is built with a modular, production-ready architecture:

 ```
 ├── cmd/                    # CLI commands and main entry point